Final game of Cubs at Reds postponed because of rain

+“I’m proud of the way we’ve been playing so far,” Kris Bryant said.
+“The dugout’s been crazy.
+Honestly is brings me back to college — not too many people in the stands and you’re just going crazy in the dugout.

+“We might be going overboard a little bit in terms of saying things to the other team, but I think we all kind of expected that this year because it is very strange — very strange baseball for everybody — so you’ve got to make the most of it.”

 The Reds dropped four of their first six games but were encouraged to get Mike Moustakas and Nick Senzel back after missing three games because of a COVID-19 scare.
-They didn’t feel well Sunday and were held out until numerous tests cleared them.
+They didn’t feel well Sunday and were held out of three games while numerous tests cleared them.

 CUBS MOVE